This

 Video film Bhagyalipi:

-The story, screenplay and dialogue are written by reputed dramatist
+Production of Guwahati.
+The story, screenplay and dialogue are written

-Goswami, Barasharani Bishya, Chetana Das, Hiranya Deka, Aradhana Dey,
+Bora, Malaya Goswami, Barasharani Bishya, Chetana Das, Hiranya Deka,

-Dilip Kumar Das and Mahesh Kalita, supported by a number of other
+Aradhana Dey, Dilip Kumar Das and Mahesh Kalita, supported by a number

 cinematographer, is well-known as the 'King of Lighting' in theatrs.